 [PDF Version]

-What is a base station in a two-way radio system?
+What is the difference between a base station and a mobile station?